 $100 Annual Saks Credit

-The card offers up to $100 per year in Saks credits.
+The Amex Platinum offers up to $100 per year in Saks credits.
 This is broken up so that you get a $50 credit for the first half of the year and a $50 credit in the second half of the year.

 Amex Platinum Card Lounge Access

 The Amex Platinum Card offers one of the most comprehensive lounge access benefits of any card.
-They call this the Global Lounge Collection, and it offers access to over 1,200 lounges in over 130 countries.
+This is called the Global Lounge Collection, and it offers access to over 1,200 lounges in over 130 countries.
 This includes proprietary Amex lounges, as well as access to lounges run by other airlines and companies.

 Amex Centurion Lounge Access

-Amex is well known for its Centurion Lounges, which is their collection of airport lounges.
-These are significantly better than what you’ll find in most US airline lounges.
+Amex is well known for its Centurion Lounges, which are significantly better than what you’ll find in most airline lounges in the United States.

-The lounges have hot food, cocktails, and some even have complimentary spa treatments.
+The lounges have hot food, cocktails, and some even have complimentary spa treatments (though these have largely been suspended for now due to coronavirus).

-Currently, US locations include Dallas, Houston, Las Vegas, Miami, New York LaGuardia, Philadelphia, Phoenix, San Francisco, and Seattle, with more to come.
+Currently, US locations include Charlotte, Dallas, Houston, Las Vegas, Los Angeles, Miami, New York LaGuardia, New York JFK, Philadelphia, Phoenix, San Francisco, and Seattle, with more to come.
 There’s also a Centurion Lounge in Hong Kong, and some other American Express branded lounges at other airports.

-When accessing Amex Centurion Lounges you can bring two guests, and you can access the lounges up to three hours before departure of your flight (if you’re connecting then the three-hour limit doesn’t apply).
+When accessing Amex Centurion Lounges you can bring two guests (this policy will change in 2023), and you can access the lounges up to three hours before departure of your flight (if you’re connecting then the three hour limit doesn’t apply).

 Delta SkyClub Access

-When flying Delta the same-day you can access any Delta SkyClub.
+When flying Delta the same day you can access any Delta SkyClub.
 You aren’t allowed to bring in guests for free.
+Delta SkyClubs are among the best membership lounges of any airline in the United States, in my opinion, so this is a great opportunity for Delta loyalists.

 Priority Pass Membership

-The Amex Platinum Card offers a Priority Pass membership, which gives you access to 1,300+ lounges around the world.
+The Amex Platinum Card offers a Priority Pass membership (enrollment required), which gives you access to 1,300+ lounges around the world.
+Lounge networks don’t get much more comprehensive than this.
 Do note that those with the Amex Platinum don’t get access to Priority Pass restaurants.

 Select Lufthansa Lounge Access